vpnowell/candidate-homework/README.md

 - This has a readme file at the root of the project with further instructions and requirements.
 - This is a more difficult challenge - as such, it is optional.
 - It was done in .Net framework, but if you want to change to .Net Core, that is fine also.
-- Feel free to submit a partially complete project - as long it comnpiles and can be stepped through in the debugger, it is fine.
+- Feel free to submit a partially complete project - as long it compiles and can be stepped through in the debugger, it is fine.